 What Does a Computer Programmer Do?

 A computer programmer creates the code for software applications and operating systems.
 After a software developer designs a computer program, the programmer writes code that converts that design into a set of instructions a computer can follow.
-He or she tests the program to look for errors and then rewrites it until it is error-free.
+They test the program to look for errors and then rewrite it until it is error-free.
 The programmer continues to evaluate programs that are in use, making updates and adjustments as needed.